Tom Morey, the inventor of the bodyboard and bodyboarding, was born in Detroit, Michigan, USA, on August 15, 1935.

 At this point, Tom didn't have a product.
-He figured if there wasn't any interest he would just send the money back and forget about it.
+He figured if there weren't any interest, he would just send the money back and forget about it.
 Fortunately, orders started trickling in.

 Finally, Tom was in business.
 He trademarked the name Morey Boogie for $10, and the Morey Boogie board was born.

 Within a few months, Morey was churning out dozens of boards per week.
 He put up the price of his product and also sold the board as a do-it-yourself kit.
 The orders flooded in.

 In 1975, Morey took on a business partner, Jim Faivre, a carpenter who developed the use of knives and heat welding to shape the foam for bodyboard production.